Biden kicks off effort to reshape U.S. economy with infrastructure package

 "We'd like to see a plan that goes big," Jayapal said.
 "We really think that there's ample room to get the overall number up to somewhere in that range in order to really tackle the scale of investments that we need to make."

-Republican Garret Graves, his party's senior member on the House Select Committee on the climate crisis, said he was keeping an open mind but was concerned that Democrats were leveraging the popularity of infrastructure to usher in a broad expansion of social welfare.

-"If they're just going to encapsulate a cow pie in a candy shell, then I'm not there," Graves said in an interview on Tuesday.

-(Reporting by Jarrett Renshaw; Additional reporting by Richard Cowan and Makini Brice; Editing by Dan Burns and Peter Cooney)
+(Reporting by Jarrett Renshaw; Additional reporting by Richard Cowan, David Morgan and Makini Brice; Editing by Dan Burns, Peter Cooney and Sonya Hepinstall)

 ((jarrett.renshaw@thomsonreuters.com; (646) 223-6193;))